jump-dev/JuMP.jl/README.md

 # Installation

-You can install MathProg through the Julia package manager:
+You can install MathProg through the Julia package manager (version 0.2 prerelease required):
     Pkg.add("MathProg")

 MathProg is currently dependent on the Clp and CoinMP packages which provide powerful open-source LP and MILP solvers.
 As the infrastructure and interfaces for solvers are developed in Julia we will extend the functionality.
-Check the Clp.jl and CoinMP.jl README to see if your platform is supported.
+Check the Clp.jl and CoinMP.jl READMEs for platform-specific installation instructions.

 # Simple Example